Print

 Description

-This creamy butternut squash and chickpea curry is made with red curry paste, coconut milk, and fire-roasted tomatoes to create a flavor-packed vegan curry.
+This creamy butternut squash and chickpea curry is made with red curry paste, coconut milk, and fire-roasted tomatoes, resulting in a flavorful vegan dish.

 Ingredients